ijlalWindhi/ijlalWindhi/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 <!-- Bio -->
+Hi everyone!
+I'm `Ijlal Windhi Saputra`.
+I have a strong passion for technology and I love sharing my knowledge with the people around me.

-My name is `Ijlal Windhi Saputra`.
-I'm a student of `Vocational High School Telkom Malang`.
-Now, I'm focused on being a `Front End developer` with expertise in `React JS` which uses the display library Chakra UI.
-In addition, I also use CSS frameworks such as Bootstrap, Tailwind CSS, Material UI, and so on.
-In addition to using the CSS Framework I also use css preprocessors such as SCSS/SASS.
-Apart from being a Front End developer, I also work on `graphic and UI design`, where I use figma as a tool.
-I also learned the Back End of using Node JS with Express as well as using ORMs like sequelize.
-Apart from that for the database I use MySql and MongoDB
+Now, I'm focused on being a `Front End developer`, with expertise in `React JS` and `Next JS` which uses the display library Chakra UI, Bootstrap, Tailwind CSS, Material UI, and so on.
+I have been able to apply my knowledge of web development frameworks and programming languages to create responsive and user-friendly websites.
+Additionally, I've gained experience working collaboratively with other developers, designers, and project managers to ensure timely project delivery.

+I am excited about the future of technology and the limitless possibilities it brings, and I’m looking forward to contributing to its growth and development.

 <!-- Line -->
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">